someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 On the other hand, TekDek's claim:

-> "he was warned multiple times for the same act he did"; "there were multiple warnings not just that day"; "at least 5 times from me or more;" "oh stop acting like you didn't get those from me"; "days prior, daysss, and I am 200% certain about that claim"
+> "he was warned multiple times for the same act he did"; 🤡 "there were multiple warnings not just that day"; 🤡 "at least 5 times from me or more"; 🤡 "oh stop acting like you didn't get those from me"; 🤡 "days prior, daysss, and I am 200% certain about that claim" 🤡

 Nope, no, nope, and uh...
 No, nope.